UniformCSS/docs/docs/customization/theme-settings.md

 ## Overriding Theme Settings

 To override base theme settings, pass key value pairs to each setting in your configuration.
-Passing in a key that already exists will override the existing value.
+Passing in key value pairs to each theme setting will completly remove all other default key value pairs in that setting.

 ```scss
 // main.scss